 Quality management and ethics in biomedical research

-NEURON is fully committed to the highest possible standards of quality assurance, including working to nationally and internationally recognized best practices:
+NEURON is fully committed to the highest possible standards of quality assurance for research within neuroscience, including working to nationally and internationally recognized best practices:

 In January 2021, a second workshop on ‘Neuroethics and quality assurance’ (link to Youtube video) welcomed Prof. Ulrich Dirnagl (Charité, QUEST, Berlin, Germany) and his talk: Your bench is closer to the patient bed than you think!; Prof. Daniel Strech (Charité, QUEST, Berlin, Germany) and his talk: How to safeguard the value of animal research.